chengkuangan/pgwdemo/README.md

 * You should have Red Hat AMQ Streams Operator installed by your cluster-admin.
 For simplicity, install the operator for all namespaces.
 * You need to have access to Red Hat website to download [AMQ Streams OpenShift Installation and Example Files](https://access.redhat.com/jbossnetwork/restricted/listSoftware.html?downloadType=distributions&product=jboss.amq.streams)
 * You need to logon to OpenShift with a user before running the installation secipt.
 Non-admin user is fine.
+* You need to have openssl and keytool installed on your PC.
+The installer uses openssl and keytool to automate the RHSSO certs and keys creations.

 ### Installation Steps